-More information about each can be found in this stackoverflow post
+More information about each can be found in this stackexchange post

 In this example, tshark reads packets and sends the packet bytes to stdout.
 The stdout is written to the pipe which is sent to the stdin of a second tshark process.